Skip to content

 ./target/debug/mgmtd --help

-Both ways are valid - down below, the first variant is used as it is quicker.
+Both ways are valid, in the below examples the first variant is used as it is quicker.

 Setting the binaries version output